Need to speed up your mobile WordPress site?

 Most cache plugins like WP Rocket and WP Fastest Cache have an option for mobile caching.

-If your cache plugin doesn’t come with mobile caching, find out if it at least supports it.
-If not, consider using a cache plugin that does.
-Some also have an option to create separate cache files for mobile devices which makes sure mobile-specific elements are cached (mainly helpful if you’re using a mobile plugin like WP Touch, WP Mobile Detect, or JetPack’s mobile theme).
+If your cache plugin doesn’t come with mobile caching, consider switching to a plugin that does.
+Some also have an option to create separate cache files for mobile devices which caches mobile-specific elements.
+You should only enable separate cache files if you’re using a mobile plugin (WP Touch, WP Mobile Detect, or JetPack’s mobile theme).
+Otherwise, leave it disabled.

 Preloading Mobile Cache Instead Of Desktop

 Cache plugins have a choice of preloading desktop or mobile cache, but not both.
-If most of your visitors are viewing your site from mobile and you have many mobile-specific design elements you want loaded faster, you can choose to preload mobile cache instead of desktop.
-You can enable mobile preloading with WP Rocket’s helper plugin.
-For other cache plugins, Google to see if they an option to enable mobile preloading instead of standard preloading.
+If most of your visitors are mobile, you can choose to preload mobile cache instead of desktop.
+You can enable mobile preloading using WP Rocket’s helper plugin.
+For other cache plugins, you’ll need to do a Google search to see if they an option to enable mobile preloading instead of standard preload.